GitHubDragonFly/Node-RED_PLC_Example/README.md

 Raspberry Pi 2 was used for this example but any other network enabled hardware, capable of running Node-RED and python3, should work as well.

 # Functionality
-- Discover Devices on the network (this is using pycomm3 library)
+- Discover Devices on the network (this is using pycomm3 library).
-- List ControlLogix PLC tags including UDT members (this is using pycomm3 library)
+- List ControlLogix PLC tags including UDT members (this is using pycomm3 library).
-- Read ControlLogix tags and display their values in the dashboard (this is using pylogix library)
+- Read ControlLogix tags and display their values in the dashboard (this is using pylogix library).
-- Read SLC500 / MicroLogix tags and display their values in the dashboard (this is using pycomm3 library)
+- Read SLC500 / MicroLogix tags and display their values in the dashboard (this is using pycomm3 library).
-- Tags can be entered either as a single (ex: CT_DINT) or multiple semicolon separated mixed tags (ex: CT_DINT; CT_REAL; CT_3D_DINTArray[0,3,1]{5})
+- Tags can be entered either as a single (ex: CT_DINT) or multiple semicolon separated mixed tags (ex: CT_DINT; CT_REAL; CT_3D_DINTArray[0,3,1]{5}).
-- Reading multiple elements of an array requires the following tag format: tagName[startIndex]{elementCount}, where 'startIndex' is the starting array index (x or x,y or x,y,z) and 'elementCount' is the number of consecutive elements to read.
-Example: CT_REALArray[0]{15} or CT_DINTArray[0,1,0]{7}
+- Reading multiple elements of an array requires the following tag format: tagName[startIndex]{elementCount}, where 'startIndex' is the starting array index (x or x,y or x,y,z) and 'elementCount' is the number of consecutive elements to read (ex: CT_REALArray[0]{15} or CT_DINTArray[0,1,0]{7}).
 - The above tag rules are also generally applicable to SLC500 / MicroLogix (ex.
-N7:0 or N7:0{3})
+N7:0 or N7:0{3}).
-- Automated or manual process for flow lines with pythonshell nodes
+- Automated or manual process for flow lines with pythonshell nodes.
 - Node-RED web browser access is generally via IP address of your device + the port (ex.
-192.168.1.17:1880)
+192.168.1.17:1880).
 - Node-RED Dashboard web browser access is generally via IP address of your device + the port + ui (ex.
-192.168.1.17:1880/ui)
+192.168.1.17:1880/ui).
-- Debug nodes can be disconnected once you know that everything works
+- Debug nodes can be disconnected once you know that everything works.

 # Usage
-- Install Node-RED, the required nodes and python3
+- Install Node-RED, the required nodes and python3 (additionally, python3-venv might also need to be installed).
-- Copy the "Setup Flow.txt" file's content to the clipboard and import it to Node-RED
+- Copy the "Setup Flow.txt" file's content to the clipboard and import it to Node-RED.
 - Make sure to read the comments and setup correct values for your IP Address / Processor Slot (Micro800 option is for pylogix only).
 - Follow the flow from top to bottom and execute each line by using the inject button.
 The indicator of success or failure of each step will be in the "Debug" window.
 Exercise patience before proceeding to the next line, especially while pylogix/pycomm3 packages are being installed since it might take a little while.
-- Optionally, automate the Device Discovery / Tag Listing by checking the "Inject once after" option of the inject node
+- Optionally, automate the Device Discovery / Tag Listing by checking the "Inject once after" option of the inject node.
-- Optionally, automate the Tag Reading by checking the "Inject once after" option (1, 2, 3 seconds respectively top to bottom) of the inject nodes and setting their "Repeat" option to "interval" (3, 3, 3 seconds respectively top to bottom)
+- Optionally, automate the Tag Reading by checking the "Inject once after" option (1, 2, 3 seconds respectively top to bottom) of the inject nodes and setting their "Repeat" option to "interval" (3, 3, 3 seconds respectively top to bottom).
+Try using different intervals until you find the one that works the best for you.
-- More lines for tag reading can be added by following the existing pattern
+- More lines for tag reading can be added by following the existing pattern.
-- You can also remove whatever you want from the flow (like SLC500 / MicroLogix section if you don't need it)
+- You can also remove whatever you want from the flow (like SLC500 / MicroLogix section if you don't need it).
-- You can also convert the flow to only use either SLC500 / MicroLogix or ControlLogix / Micro800
+- You can also convert the flow to only use either SLC500 / MicroLogix or ControlLogix / Micro800.
-- No special folder is set for this example and all the files/folders were created in the /home/pi/ folder
+- No special folder is set for this example and all the files/folders were created in the /home/pi/ folder.

 # License
 This is all MIT licensed.